9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 6. Creating Online Courses

 Another great way to monetize is through running an online course.
-Most bloggers do this through platforms like Teachable or Udemy, though you could also run a course through your own website or even in a Facebook group.
+Most bloggers do this through platforms like Teachable or Udemy, though you could also run a course through your website or even in a Facebook group.

 Creating and running an online course can be a lot of work, but it can also be very lucrative: some online courses (particularly business-related ones) cost thousands of dollars.